lemire/simple_fastfloat_benchmark/fast_float/README.md

 The `from_chars` is meant to be locale-independent.
 Thus it is not an objective of this library to support locale-sensitive parsing.

+The performance is optimized for when there are 19 or fewer significant digits.
+In practice, there should never be more than 17 digits since it is enough to identify exactly all possible 64-bit numbers (double).